 It all comes down to this.
 The finale of the 2026 Monster Energy Supercross Championship takes place today in Salt Lake City, Utah in what’s set to be the closest finish in modern history.
 Ken Roczen leads Hunter Lawrence by just one point with one final gate drop remaining.
 Whoever finishes ahead of the other is slated to win the title.
-For the 250’s, we’ll see another East West Showdown as both titles are already wrapped up with the Star Racing Yamaha duo of Haiden Deegan and Cole Davies.
-For Deegan, tonight marks his final race in the 250 class as he’s set for his 450 debut at the start of Pro Motocross.
-Let’s get into it!

 450 MAIN EVENT

 All eyes were on the 450 main event tonight as the checkered flag would decide this year’s title fight.
 Whoever finished ahead of the other would be crowned the champion.
 Both of the contenders, Hunter Lawrence and Ken Roczen, started one and two as they rounded the first turn.
-Roczen struck quickly in turn two and made a decisive pass as they entered into the whoop section.
+Roczen struck quickly in turn two and made a decisive pass for the lead as they entered into the whoop section.

 Roczen still controlled the race lead but learned of Lawrence’s mishap and visibly dropped his pace at the front.
-Chase Sexton closed the gap and made his bid for the lead on the 23rd lap as he moved past Roczen for the top spot.
+Chase Sexton closed the gap and made his bid for the lead on the 23rd lap as he safely moved around Roczen for the top spot.
 The Kawasaki rider earned his second win of the season and capped the year off with a big victory.

 450SX OVERALL RESULTS (Top 10)